CSIRT-MU/Cryton/docs/getting-started/workflow.md

 Which results in the following steps:

-1. Choose or design a plan template
+1. Design a plan template (scenario)
 2. Create a Plan instance
 3. Register the Worker(s)
 4. Create a Run
 5. Schedule or execute the Run
-6. Get the Run Report
+6. Get the Run report

-!!! note ""

-    More information about this section can be found in the [execution example](execution-example.md).